Bill Browder, Kremlin Critic, Briefly Arrested In Spain For Murky Reasons

 "Urgent: Just was arrested by Spanish police in Madrid on a Russian Interpol arrest warrant," he announced to his followers Thursday morning.
 "Going to the police station right now."

-He even tweeted a picture of the apparent warrant from the Spanish federal government, seeking his arrest for fraud, which a Russian court has convicted him of in absentia.
+He even tweeted a picture of the apparent warrant from the Spanish central government, seeking his arrest for fraud, which a Russian court has convicted him of in absentia.

 This is the arrest warrant pic.twitter.com/Cr1Sf4vS4a— Bill Browder (@Billbrowder) May 30, 2018